 Gates Foundation Staying Connected -- Phase Two Grant Program

-The New York State Library has been awarded $294,000 in matching Staying Connected Grant program funds on behalf of the state's public library systems and public libraries.
-As part of the several activities that are part of this project (click here to read a complete project description and for a list of Advisory Team members), $252,770 will be awarded to New York State's 23 public library systems for the purpose of enhancing and expanding technology training for public library staff members who assist with public-access computing.
-Those who apply and receive funding must match 50 percent (in the form of services, materials and staff time) of the amount received and implement the training component of the grant proposal within the grant period.
-(Click here to see the amount that each public library system is eligible to receive and the required match amount.)
+The New York State Library was awarded $294,000 in matching Staying Connected Grant program funds on behalf of the state's public library systems and public libraries.
+As part of the several activities that are part of this project (read a complete project description [.PDF only; 74k]), $252,770 was awarded to New York State's 23 public library systems for the purpose of enhancing and expanding technology training for public library staff members who assist with public-access computing.
+Those who apply and receive funding had to match 50 percent (in the form of services, materials and staff time) of the amount received and implement the training component of the grant proposal within the grant period.

 Library systems awarded funds must have completed a technology training needs assessment by December 31, 2006, and submitted such assessment to the New York State Library no later than January 31, 2007.

 A project target goal is to train a minimum of one person from each member library building.

 Applications were due to the New York State Library's Division of Library Development by April 24, 2006.

 - Continue the phase-two "Train the Trainer"/"Train the Library Staff" curriculum used during the Gates U.S. Library Training Program grant

 - Extend the "Train the Library Staff" phase to reach those who did not receive training under the earlier grant

 - Provide an opportunity for both system and member library staff to participate in Outcome-Based Evaluation training workshops to be sponsored by the State Library in 2006